Ganesh-Gaikwads/Mini-Project/README.md

 # Epic-views
-This is my first project . which is an website for photographer portfolio using HTML/CSS
+This is my first Mini-project . which is an website for photographer portfolio using HTML/CSS